 In 2021, in collaboration with local partners, House of Mercy Children’s Home, Lagos, Nigeria (HOM) continued to provide humanitarian assistance to internally displaced children and women affected by the conflict.

 In 2020, House of Mercy Children’s Home, Lagos, Nigeria (HOM) once again contributed to ongoing efforts to provide humanitarian assistance to children in crisis in Bukavu, Democratic Republic of Congo (DRC).

-In 2013, House of Mercy Children’s Home, Lagos, Nigeria (HOM) contributed a token and also lent its support to on-going efforts to provide emergency humanitarian aid to children caught in the crossfire, refugees and displaced people in the east of the Democratic Republic of Congo.
+In 2019, 2018 and 2013, House of Mercy Children’s Home, Lagos, Nigeria (HOM) lent its support to on-going efforts to provide emergency aid to children caught in the crossfire, refugees and displaced people in the east of the Democratic Republic of Congo.

 Children in the Kivu provinces of eastern Democratic Republic of Congo were not only caught in the crossfire of the area’s ongoing violence but also faced health risks, threats of forced recruitment by local and foreign militias and interrupted education.

-The conflict, also referred to as “the mobile phone war” or “the coltan conflict” or “the war of resources” has uprooted at least 100,000 people.
-More than half of them are children under 18 years of age.
+This internal armed conflict which has gone on for over three decades is also referred to as “the mobile phone war”, “the coltan conflict” or “the war of resources”.
+The conflict has uprooted at least 100,000 people, more than half of whom are children under 18 years of age.

 Conflict takes a terrible toll on children and on their access to a decent education, which for many is their principal hope of a better future.
 In many countries, government forces, militias and guerrilla groups continue to recruit, forcibly enlist and abduct children for use as soldiers.
 The injuries, psychological trauma and stigma suffered by many child soldiers compound the challenges they face trying to catch up on lost years of education.